-The AC comprises the following three (3) directors, all of whom including the Chairman, are Non-Executive and Independent Directors:-
+The AC comprises the following three (3) directors, all whom including the Chairman, are Non-Executive and Independent Directors:-

 - Mr. Lai Keng Wei (Chairman)

+- Mr. Tan Teng Wee

 - Mr. Gopal Perumal

-- Mr. Tan Teng Wee

 The duties and functions of the AC include the following: